theKashyap/stord-tinyurl/README.md

 * expose our app's metrics on `/actuator/prometheus` (so tools like Splunk, Datadog, Prometheus etc can collect metrics).
 * setup a Prometheus container, that collects metrics from our app regularly and provides a UI at `http://localhost:9090`.

+We obviously need the App running in a container before Prometheus can collect metrics from it.
+Can run a [pre-built image](#run--without-building-) or [build your own](#dockerize) and run.

 ```sh